 - Applications to other emergent properties (beyond safety and security)

-Please be sure that your abstract includes enough information that reviewers can evaluate the content of the presentation for appropriateness at the workshop and the correctness of any analysis that might be presented.
+Please be sure that your submission includes enough information for reviewers to evaluate the work that was done for appropriateness at the workshop and the correctness of any analysis that might be presented.
+Please include: